-The decrease in income before income taxes and certain derivatives in 2011 of \$20.2 million can be attributed to a decrease in net investment related gains of \$24.5 million combined with a decline in the broader U.S. financial markets and the related unfavorable impact on the underlying annuity account values.
+Income before income taxes and certain derivatives increased by \$101.7 million and decreased by \$18.0 million in 2012 and 2011, respectively.
+The increase in income in 2012 was in part due to net changes in investment related gains and losses associated with the funds withheld and coinsurance portfolios and their related DAC impact.
+Funds withheld capital gains and losses are reported through investment income while coinsurance activity is reflected in investment related gains (losses), net.
+In addition, income earned on a new fixed annuity coinsurance transaction also contributed to the increase in earnings in 2012 compared to 2011.
+The decrease in income in 2011 can be attributed to a decrease in net investment related gains of \$24.5 million combined with a decline in the broader U.S. financial markets and the related unfavorable impact on the underlying annuity account values.
 Lower annuity account values lead to a reduction in expected fund based fees collected in future periods.
-This lower expectation of future revenue leads to an increase in the amortization of deferred acquisition costs in the current period.
+This lower expectation of future revenue lead to an increase in the amortization of deferred acquisition costs in 2011.
 The decrease in income before income taxes in 2011 was partially offset by income related to the aforementioned recapture of a retrocession agreement on an existing funds withheld treaty.
-The increase in income before income taxes and certain derivatives in 2010 of \$56.2 million is primarily due to improvement in the broader U.S. financial markets and related favorable impacts on the underlying annuity account values.
-Also contributing to the increase in 2010 was an increase in capital gains in both the funds withheld and coinsurance portfolios.
-These investment gains increased approximately \$33.0 million, before deferred acquisition costs in 2010 as compared to 2009.
-Higher mortality and fee income earned on the variable annuity transactions also contributed to income in 2010.